 1.Which courses will be offering 2-year MSc with Industry a.
 MSc Electronic and Electrical Engineering with Industry b.
 MSc Materials Engineering with Industry c.
 MSc Mechanical Engineering with Industry d.
 MSc Computational Engineering with Industry e.
 MSc Civil Engineering with Industry f.
 MSc Structural Engineering with Industry g.
 MSc Virtual Reality with Industry 2.
 What is the Course break down: Year Credits Description 1 Taught Modules 120 As per existing MSc 1 EG-M194 Preparatory Module 0 EG-M194 MSc Industrial Preparation - A pre-placement module providing support and guidance.
 2 Module dissertation EG-D05 EG-D06 EG-D03 EG-D04 EG-D12 EG-D13 60 Same as existing 1-year MSc dissertation.
 Deadline is September 30 th , or if a student resit examinations then the deadline extended to December 15 th .
 Dissertation projects can be assigned before placements are secured so students may complete the two elements separately.
 If a placement is secured in time to undertake the dissertation and the industrial experience within the same placement then this will be possible.
-2 Total EG-M39 Industrial experience module Credits 240 60 32 weeks of industrial experience.
+2 Total EG-M39 Industrial experience module 60 32 weeks of industrial experience.
 This can either be with a paid industrial placement, or via an internal placement at the University.
 In some cases, the entire 32 weeks will be based at the University and in others it could be based entirely in Industry.
 All students placed in Industry will be under close guidance of academic staff at Swansea.
 The industrial experience module (EG-M39) will be assessed with three components on a pass / fail basis, and the learning outcomes and assessment will be closely linked to the requirements of professional engineering accreditation.
-3. Who will be providing support to me during my placement?
-The aca monito student conjuno regular ademic coordina ring.
-They will als to via weekly inte ction with the p meetings with t so act as s eractions.
-Ilacement he supervi ie 'with Industry' programme will oversee the support and upervisor for the industrial experience module and they guide Attendance will be monitored by the academic supervisor, in company as relevant.
-UKVI requirements will be met with isor (face to face).
-There will also be resource within Academic in Year 2 to ensure UKVI compliance.
+Who will be providing support to me during my The aca monito ademic coordina ring.
+They will al: ator of th so act as s ne 'with Industry' programme will oversee the support and upervisor for the industrial experience module and they guide placement? students via weekly interactions.
+Attendance will be monitored by the academic supervisor, i conjunction with the placement company as relevant.
+UKVI requirements will be met wit regular meetings with the supervisor (face to face).
+There will also be resource within Academ Registry to monitor the students in Year 2 to ensure UKVI compliance.